 If you have a great service, it’s possible you can use the service to generate sales leads.
-Sirius XM, who offer a free trial of their streaming music service to anyone who is not a current customer, has been doing this for years.
+Sirius XM, which offers a free trial of their streaming music service to anyone who is not a current customer, has been doing this for years.

 The key in offering your service to generate sales leads is in ensuring potential customers are clear on the terms of their trial.
 There is nothing more harmful to a company’s reputation than when they are perceived to be trapping their customers into long-term contracts by offering their service for free.

-If your interested in building a funnel, you can learn more here.
+If you’re interested in building a funnel, you can learn more here.

-Whether you’ve got a great product or service, if giving it away doesn’t make sense, then why not get your current customers to help you generate sales leads?
+If you have a great product or service, but giving it away doesn’t make sense, then why not get your current customers to help you generate sales leads?

-Referrals, or referral marketing, has long been the most appealing way to attract customers because it requires very little effort, and no cost.
+Referrals (also known as referral marketing) have long been the most appealing way to attract customers because it requires very little effort and no cost.

 If your customers are happy, why not ask them to tell others about their experience?
 Give them a reason to tell others by offering discounts on future purchases, bonuses, or even freebies.